The best note-taking apps for the iPad Pro make it simple and easy to create and manage documents.

 OneNote may be a Microsoft production, but it's a full-featured digital notepad for the iPad Pro and other iOS devices.
 Aside from the fact that it has a lot of functionality - and it's free - it also integrates with Microsoft Office, which could be a big plus for a lot of people.

 PDF Expert isn't anywhere near as comprehensive as the above programs for working with text.
 Instead, it's focused only on working with PDF files, not least annotating, highlighting, or signing them.
 It's only a simple feature-set, but PDF Expert does it well.
-Although it costs $9.99 (£8), it's frequently cited as the best app for working specifically with PDF files.
+It's frequently cited as the best app for working specifically with PDF files.